robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 Return codes should always be easily available after the execution, which makes it easy to automatically determine the overall execution status.
-For example, in bash shell the return code is in special variable :code:`$?`, and in Windows it is in :code:`%ERRORLEVEL%` variable.
+For example, in bash shell the return code is in special variable `$?`, and in Windows it is in `%ERRORLEVEL%` variable.
 If you use some external tool for running tests, consult its documentation for how to get the return code.

-Starting from Robot Framework 2.5.7, the return code can be set to 0 even if there are critical failures using the :opt:`--NoStatusRC` command line option.
+Starting from Robot Framework 2.5.7, the return code can be set to 0 even if there are critical failures using the :option:`--NoStatusRC` command line option.
 This might be useful, for example, in continuous integration servers where post-processing of results is needed before the overall status of test execution can be determined.